rokob/rokob.github.com/_posts/2014-07-04-10-ways-facebook-is-the-devil.md

 date: 2014-07-04 15:33:27
 categories: code
 tags: life facebook clowntown
 excerpt: <p>There recently was a bit of controversy over a paper that was published by some researchers at Facebook.
 In the press there was mostly misinformation and alarmist pieces of yellow journalism.
-This post is about how my name was used to further the agenda of a disingenious Wall Street Jounal reporter by taking what I said out of context.</p>
+This post is about how my name was used to further the agenda of a disingenuous Wall Street Journal reporter by taking what I said out of context.</p>
 ---

+## Read This First (added later)

+This post was never intended to be a justification of Facebook or of the arbitrary experimentation that is done at all web service companies.
+The underlying theme was to ask the question why are the people who are making the most noise making that noise now?
+Other experiments and questionable practices from inside Google, Amazon, and Facebook have been made public before and the level of furor was nothing like this.
+This is a small fraction of the news that the recent NSA revelations has gotten, but it is still pretty close.
+That is something that many people have basically known was going on for years and no one said anything about it until someone from the inside brought out proof.
+Maybe that is metaphorically why this is easier to hold on to and point at, but what I say below is more of a question of why the people who claim to care the most about this have not been louder.
+Maybe they have been trying to and finally people are listening.
+Either way, from my point of view, this public discourse on the ethics of experimentation seems new, and I am just trying to say why now?
+I do understand why people are upset, I don't think this particular test was unethical because of the minimal risk of real harm being to done to participants which is generally accepted by university internal review boards as one case where consent is unnecessary.
+This post was never intended to say that something is okay (or not okay), it was only intended to put the words attributed to me within the context that I said them which I guess is even less clear than I thought.

 ### On the title:

-Apparently it is non-obivous, but the title of this post is a jab at the way "news" is presented nowadays.
+Apparently it is non-obvious, but the title of this post is a jab at the way "news" is presented nowadays.

 ### Disclaimer:

-Anything contained within this post that resembles something that may or may not have actually happened at Facebook while I worked there is purely coincidental and does not consitute a breach of a non-disclosure agreement which may or may not exist between myself and said company.
+Anything contained within this post that resembles something that may or may not have actually happened at Facebook while I worked there is purely coincidental and does not constitute a breach of a non-disclosure agreement which may or may not exist between myself and said company.

 ## The Short Version